kikeonline/superhero-app/README.md

 The Superhero App lets you search and view details of all superhero and villains from all universes.
 This is a PHP Assessment test built with Laravel 8.

-You can check the running deployed version at: kike.work/superhero-app
+You can check this app deployed at: https://superhero-app.kike.work

 ### Dependencies: